1. Home

 At the volume mid-market B2C teams handle, manual conversation assignment fails.
 When inbound spikes — ad campaigns, promotions, product launches — messages arrive faster than any manager can triage them.
 Conversations sit unassigned.
 Response times climb.
 Leads go cold before an agent picks up, not because agents are unavailable, but because no one routed the conversation to them.

-The platform must route conversations automatically: by agent availability, team, contact attributes, language, or current workload.
+The platform must route conversations automatically: by agent availability, team, contact attributes, language, or current workload—including the ability to assign only to agents who are currently online.
 No manual triage step.
 No manager sitting in the inbox deciding who takes which message.

 Without automated routing, volume growth directly degrades response speed.
 The two move in the same direction.
 A platform that requires manual assignment at scale isn't a coordination tool — it's a bottleneck.